 This report summarizes the work performed by Baylor University (the third party contractor) along with Joint Study Committee in the context of this study framework.
 The results presented herein are based on a field gradient "stressor-response" study designed to identify levels of total phosphorus that lead to the undesired outcomes described above.
 The study design, site selection, measurement endpoints, field methods, and statistical analyses were vetted and unanimously approved by the 6-member Joint Study Committee.
 Further, the results presented correspond to specifically requested analyses by members of the Joint Study Committee.
-This report does not include recommendations or conclusions regarding the numerical criterion, which are solely under the dominion of the committee.
+This report does not include recommendations or conclusions regarding the numerical criterion.
 This report serves to guide the Joint Study Committee towards an informed, scientifically grounded recommendation for a numerical phosphorus criterion for the Oklahoma Scenic Rivers based on the results herein.